-An aortic dissection happens when there is a tear in the wall of the aorta, resulting in blood flowing in between the muscle layers of the aorta.
-As a result, the aorta is divided into 2 lumens – a true and a false lumen.
-An aortic dissection can disrupt flow into the branches arteries and organs supplied by the aorta e.g intestines, kidneys , legs thus causing the affected organ to potentially die.
+An aortic dissection occurs when there is a tear in the wall of the aorta, resulting in blood flowing in between the muscle layers of the aorta.
+As a result, the aorta is divided into two openings instead of one.
+An aortic dissection can disrupt flow into the artery branches and organs supplied by the aorta, including the intestines, kidneys and legs, ultimately causing organ failure.

 A contrast CT scan of the chest and abdomen is the best way to diagnose an aortic dissection.
-It will also show us where the initial tear in the aortic wall is, the extent of the dissection (which parts of the aorta is involved), the affected organs and blood supply as well as give the doctors an idea of the best way to treat the dissection.
+It will also reveal where the initial tear in the aortic wall is, the extent of the dissection (which parts of the aorta is involved) and the affected organs/blood supply.
+This will give the doctors an idea of the best way to treat the dissection